labor-digital/bits/docs/guide/essentials/EventsAndProxy.md

 # Events and $proxy
-As a event driven language, listening for and emitting events is an integral part of your daily work.
+As an event driven language, listening for and emitting events is an integral part of your daily work.
 For that reason bits provides you some tools to keep your head free of chores like listener unbinding.

 ## DOM Events